k8s-docs/prometheus-docs/content/blog/2019-02-06-interview-with-hostinger.md

 ---
-title: Interview with Hostinger
+title: 采访Hostinger
-created_at: 2019-02-06
+date: 2019-02-06
 kind: article
 author_name: Brian Brazil
 ---

-*Continuing our series of interviews with users of Prometheus, Donatas Abraitis from Hostinger talks about their monitoring journey.*
+_Continuing our series of interviews with users of Prometheus, Donatas Abraitis from Hostinger talks about their monitoring journey._

 ## Can you tell us about yourself and what Hostinger does?